-Edinburgh's long turn-of-the-century boom has eventually reached its more socially deprived parts with the start in 2007 of a radical make-over of Craigmillar, transforming one of Edinburgh most impoverished and run-down areas into what is expected to be a thriving community.
+Edinburgh's long turn-of-the-century boom eventually reached the outer limits with the start in 2007 of a radical make-over of Craigmillar, transforming one of Edinburgh's most socially deprived areas.

 The nearest stations are Newcraighall and Brustane railway stations.
 Craigmillar is also connected with the city centre by the Innocent walkway and cycleway.

 The impressive medieval Craigmillar castle is situated in a tree-lined field.
 It fell into disrepair for a couple of centuries, but under the publicly funded Historic Scotland - with its tower house, great hall, courtyard, garden and dove cot - is now well looked after.
 The years of neglect are marked by a couple of trees growing inside the building.